Skip to content

 by James Gregory

-Alabama was a population replacement zone in the early 1800s as Choctaw, Creek, Chickisaw, and Cherokee people were driven west and their lands were sold off to White planters from Georgia, South and North Carolinia, Tennessee, and Virgina determined to profit from the expanding the cotton kingdom.
-Enslaved people of African descent did the work and comprised almost half of the population.
-The 1860 census counted 435,000 enslaved Alabamians, 45 percent of state's population on the eve of the Civil War.
-After that, Alabama demography turned inward.
+Alabama was a population replacement zone in the early 1800s as Choctaw, Creek, Chickisaw, and Cherokee people were driven west and their lands were sold off to White planters determined to profit from the expanding the cotton kingdom.
+Most of the newcomers replacing them were enslaved persons driven overland or by sea from Virginia, Maryland, and the Carolinas.
+Accurate numbers are not available until 1870 because earlier censuses counted only "free persons."
+In 1870, Black Alabamians comprised 45 percent of state's population.
+After the Civil War, Alabama demography turned inward.
 For the next century, until 1960s, few people moved into the state and population grew slowly, largely dependent upon "natural increase," an odd euphemism for the work of mothers.

 Beginning with World War I, outmigration took a toll.
 Whites moved to Texas, Florida, Georgia and many other states; Blacks headed north.
 Alabama contributed massively to the "Great Migration" of African Americans.
 By 1980, more than one third of all Black folks born in Alabama resided in a northern or western state, notably Michigan, Ohio, Illinois, New York, and California.
 Cleveland's Black community carried the nickname "Alabama North."